 - A narrow hallway with a grate on the floor over a fire pit below.
-Walking over the grate only discomforts the intruders until a timed mechanism (or a minion) activates a hidden billows that sends gusts of air into the pit, causing the flames to roar up and burn anyone still standing there.
+Walking over the grate only discomforts the intruders until a timed mechanism (or a minion) activates a hidden billows that send gusts of air into the pit, causing the flames to roar up and burn anyone still standing there.

 - In a palace or mercantile setting have a room generously supplied with pillows and soft furniture with heavy perfume disguising the smell of the airborne poison that squirts up into the air if anyone sits down.

-- Ball bearing hidden under floor-tiles.
+- Ball-bearing hidden under floor-tiles.

 - Simple broken bottles and rusty nails can be effective enough in settings with tetanus or poor sanitation as a whole.